Pseudocricetodontinae

-Pseudocricetodontinae is a subfamily of extinct mice of the family Muridae.
-Pseudocricetodontinae species were common in the southeast part of Siberia.
+Pseudocricetodontinae is a subfamily of extinct mice of the family Cricetidae.
+Pseudocricetodontinae species were common in the southeast part of Serbia.

 History

 These mice were probably the first rodent during the late Eocene or early Oligocene in age to be in balkan area.
 The name Pseudocricetodontinae was coined by Burkart Engesser, a Swiss palaeontologist and zoologist, in 1987.

 Taxonomy

 There has been a lot of debate over the evolution of Pseudocricetodontinae (as is the case with many mice).
 Many palaeontologists have been working on following the evolution of Pseudocricetodontinae.
 Some of the way that these palaeontologists have been trying to identify the taxonomy of this clade, is using their: